 Creating a campaign plan that drives results requires a structured approach.
 These seven steps connect business goals to execution, providing a clear path from concept to launch.

-Step 1: set campaign objectives
+Step 1: Set campaign objectives

-Step 2: define your target audience
+Step 2: Define your target audience

-Step 3: allocate your campaign budget
+Step 3: Allocate your campaign budget

-- Paid media: ad spend across channels.
+- Paid media: Ad spend across platforms such as search, social, and display.

-Step 4: select your marketing mix
+Step 4: Select your marketing mix

-Step 5: map your campaign timeline
+Step 5: Map your campaign timeline

-Step 6: assign team responsibilities
+Step 6: Assign team responsibilities

-Step 7: implement tracking systems
+Step 7: Implement tracking systems

 6 types of marketing campaign templates for every goal